House of Dextra: Cross-embodied Co-design for Dexterous Hands: Method

 \textbf{Components.} The framework consists of four main components:

-where $g$ is the graph embedding of morphology $G$, $s$ and $a$ are states and actions, and the grammar generator creates diverse hand designs through procedural rules encoding palm geometry, finger count $f \in \{3,4,5\}$, joint configurations $j_f \in \{0,2,3\}$ per finger, link lengths (1-10 per joint), and fingertip types.
-These grammars are pre-designed real sub-components with realistic collision geometries, manufacturing constraints, and modular connections (Appendix Fig. 2).
-During co-design, the system iteratively (i) generates candidate morphologies through Graph Heuristic Search \citep{zhao_robogrammar_2020}, (ii) evaluates designs using the pre-trained cross-embodiment policy, and (iii) manufactures designs for real testing.
+Here, \(y(G)=f_\phi(G)\) is the graph embedding for design evaluation, \(m(G)\in\{0,1\}^{d_m}\) is the one-hot morphology vector for policy conditioning, and \(s,a\) denote state and action variables.
+The grammar generator encodes palm geometry, finger count \(n_f\in\{3,4,5\}\), per-finger joint configurations \(j_i\in\{2,3\}\), segment-scale grammar codes \(c_1,c_2\in\{1,\ldots,10\}\), and fingertip types using real modular sub-components with realistic collision geometries and manufacturing constraints (Appendix Fig.~2).
+During co-design, the system iteratively generates candidate morphologies, evaluates them with the pre-trained cross-embodiment policy, and selects designs for manufacturing.